Skip to main content

 At one point during the meet and greet, I was approached by one person who I didn't meet at the FSB networking event, happy to talk about what my business idea is all about.
 At one point, he suggested going off into software development by creating an AI fantasy map generator program, similar to the fantasy name generators that you could find plastered all over the Internet.

-And what's more, I got to know more people in the University who happen to know someone who is into fantasy mapping and Dungeons and Dragons - as intellectual property expert and lecturer Dr Ruth Flaherty also happened to be really fascinated by what I was doing in terms of my business idea.
+And what's more, I got to know more people in the University who happen to know someone who is into fantasy mapping and Dungeons and Dragons - as intellectual property expert and lecturer also happened to be really fascinated by what I was doing in terms of my business idea.

 After that, it didn't take long for the meet and greet to end, as at 4:30pm, everyone was brought together for the quietest part of the celebrations, with introductions made by the Pro Vice-Chancellor for Business and Entrepreneurship, Professor Gurpreet Jagpal.
 Here, he was talking about how the Innovation Labs at the University came to fruition and what the Innovation Labs are all about.

-The "big boss" of Business Development, Emma Wakeling, then came to take over the stage to talk about the Innovation Labs statistics - and it was incredible to see the amount of success that the space has had, which included a 200% increase on the number of businesses being represented (that is based on pre-pandemic statistics mind you), an eye-watering 175% increase on meeting room bookings, as well as a large number of student-run businesses being supported by the network (10, to be exact).
+The "big boss" of Business Development then came to take over the stage to talk about the Innovation Labs statistics - and it was incredible to see the amount of success that the space has had, which included a 200% increase on the number of businesses being represented (that is based on pre-pandemic statistics mind you), an eye-watering 175% increase on meeting room bookings, as well as a large number of student-run businesses being supported by the network (10, to be exact).

 It is also interesting to see that two companies have since moved on from the Innovation Labs - having found larger office spaces to cater for their growing businesses.

-Afterwards, Peter Basford, the director of the Innovation Labs network of business spaces, took center stage to talk about the future, such as his ambition to expand from the current offering of four sites to nine sites across the county of Suffolk (perfect for entrepreneur travellers!), as well as a target of linking up 10 businesses to University graduates.
+Afterwards, the director of the Innovation Labs network of business spaces, took center stage to talk about the future, such as his ambition to expand from the current offering of four sites to nine sites across the county of Suffolk (perfect for entrepreneur travellers!), as well as a target of linking up 10 businesses to University graduates.

 Also, he would discuss the different business development programmes that are on offer - the BGCN programme "Start, Build, Grow", "Creative East" for established arts businesses - due to start in September - as well as the ICET programme, delivering leadership and management courses.